 - getting people talking about mental health, sharing their experiences and removing stigma;

 - raising awareness of mental health problems; and

 - supporting people experiencing mental health problems to start, return to and continue running.

-Stockton Striders has two Mental Health Ambassadors: Cat Clennett and Paul Johnson.
-Our friendly ambassadors have experience of mental health problems themselves or through close family or friends and are passionate about improving mental wellbeing through running.
+Stockton Striders has two Mental Health Champions: Cat Clennett and Paul Johnson.
+Our friendly champions have experience of mental health problems themselves or through close family or friends and are passionate about improving mental wellbeing through running.

-The role of the Mental Health Ambassadors at the club is to:
+The role of the Mental Health Champions at the club is to:

 - work with the club to support its members to improve their mental health through running; and

 - support people who are experiencing mental health problems to start running, get back into running, or continue running.